re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

       >

 // In: An object definition
-// Out: The keys of that definition whose values match our Optional expression template type OptionalDefKeys<Obj extends object> = {
+// Out: A union representing the set of keys from that definition whose values match our Optional expression template type OptionalDefKeys<Def extends object> = {
+    // For each key of Def...
+    [Key in keyof Def]:
+        // If the corresponding value from Def ends with "?"...
+        Def[Key] extends `${string}?` ?
+        // Map the key to itself (e.g. {optionalKey: "number?"} => {optionalKey: "optionalKey"}).
+        Key :
-    // Map keys that should be optional to themselves, and others to never, excluding them from the type
+        // Map the key to never to exclude it from the result (e.g. {"requiredKey": "number"} => {requiredKey: never}). never
-    [Key in keyof Obj]: Obj[Key] extends `${string}?` ?
-Key : never
-// Extract all values (other than never) from the result, yielding keys whose values are Optionals }[keyof Obj]
+// Extract all values (other than never) from the result, yielding the set of keys whose values end in "?"
+}[keyof Def]

 // This is just a trick to force TS to eagerly evaluate generics, improving type hints type Evaluate<T> = T extends object